 Learning how to self-manage fibromyalgia symptoms with exercise and other lifestyle habits is vital to improve your mood, improve your sleep, and get relief from pain.
-For instance, many people with fibromyalgia are often caring for others, either by parenting or care giving for an older loved one.
-Yet they allow little time to take care of their own health and well-being.
-This is a problem because a chronic disease such as fibromyalgia comes with a whole set of limitations.
+For instance, many people with fibromyalgia are often caring for others, either by parenting or caregiving for an older person.
+Yet, they allow little time to take care of their own health and well-being.
+This is a problem, because a chronic disease such as fibromyalgia comes with a whole set of limitations.
 Those limitations stem from fibromyalgia tender points, chronic fatigue, and ongoing pain and stiffness.

 The limitations of fibromyalgia can be lessened if you get the facts.
 Learn more about the disease and how it's treated.
 Seek the latest information on fibromyalgia and lifestyle habits.
 Get answers to your questions and take proactive steps to focus on your health.
 With increased support, you can get your life and priorities in order.

 Here are some simple coping strategies you can use to help yourself live well with fibromyalgia:

 - Minimize stress in your life.
 There's speculation that stress may play an important role in triggering fibromyalgia symptoms.
 In fact, many people with fibromyalgia tell of feeling anxious, nervous, and panicked around the time when fibromyalgia symptoms flare.
 Some experts find that when fibromyalgia patients reduce stress in their lives, they also experience a reduction in depression, anxiety, and fatigue.
 Sleep becomes more restful and their minds relax.
 Because they feel more in control, the symptoms that were once immobilizing subside, and quality of life improves.